vwvats/scenic-forests/README.md

 # Scenic Forests
-A simple and responsive two page website for a cabin rental company.
+A responsive website for a cabin rental company.

 ## Objectives
 My objectives for making this project is to achieve proficiency in the following skills:
-- CSS Grid
+- CSS Flexbox and Grid
-- CSS Layout
+- Designing and Coding Layouts
 - Responsive Web Design
-- Principles of UX Design
+- Principles of UX Design, especially Visual Hierarchy